jeronpaul/rapscallion/tests/PARAGRAPH-SEARCH-TESTING.md

 ### Option 2: Browser-Based Tests

-1. Open the test page: `http://localhost:8000/tests/pagefind-integration.test.html`
+1. Open the main site: `http://localhost:8000/`
-2. Click "🚀 Run All Tests" to run comprehensive tests
+2. Click the search icon (🔍) in the header
-3. Click "📝 Test Paragraph Search" for paragraph-specific tests
+3. Test search functionality directly in the search modal
-4. Click "🔗 Test Anchor Navigation" for anchor functionality tests
+4. Look for paragraph results with 📎 icons

 ### Option 3: Manual Testing